Powder Fillers - Powder Filling Equipment

 Disadvantages of Auger Fillers

-- Not reliably accurate for products with irregular
+- Not reliably accurate for products with irregular shapes or densities

 - Can damage products that cannot withstand compression

 Cup fillers are also volumetric powder-filling and dispensing equipment that work in a different way than an auger filler.
 If you imagine a measuring cup where you level off the cup with a straight blade, you have an understanding of how a cup filler works.
 Cup fillers work well with any free flowing product such as nuts, granules, and course powders and can be found in reciprocating and rotary styles.
 Cup fillers are also the machine of choice for canning operations of peas, corn, beans and many other similar products.
 A hopper sits above the top of the cup and gravity feeds product in.
 Wipers remove excess product so that the cup is leveled.
 When the cup reaches the discharge chute it falls out of the bottom of the cup and into the container or bag.
 Cup fillers can be made for very high production rates compared to auger and net weight fillers.

 - Can run virtually any free flowing product (not recommended for fine powders)